 A guide to expectations at Renaissance International School Saigon

-Primary (Year 1 – Year 6) levels and expectations for pupils – referenced to the National Curriculum for England.
+Primary (Year 1 – Year 6) levels and expectations for students – referenced to the National Curriculum for England.

 In Early Years 1-3 (Pre-Nursery, Nursery and Reception) we use the Early Learning Goals to inform our judgments about children’s attainment and achievement.